How to Create a WordPress Payment Form With Gravity Forms

 In the case of Askademic, the e-learning platform we have mentioned before, we have integrated Stripe Connect with Gravity Forms.
 What this platform does is to enable students to contract teachers who can help them with their homework.

-Based on the service type (academic writing, creative writing, etc.), the deadline date, the academic level (high school, college, etc.), and on the number of pages in the homework, the WordPress payment form automatically calculates the project pricing.
+Based on the service type (academic writing, creative writing, etc.), the deadline date, the academic level (high school, college, etc.), and the number of pages in the homework, the WordPress payment form automatically calculates the project pricing.
 The tighter the deadline, the higher the price.

 See the form on the page: